oppia/oppia-web-developer-docs/Get-help.md

 You can also email your mentor with any questions.
 If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]] and you'll be assigned one.

-### Gitter
+### GitHub Discussions

-We have a developer chat room [here](https://gitter.im/oppia/oppia-chat).
-Feel free to drop in and say hi!
-Oppia's Welfare team monitors this chat to help out new contributors, so it's the best place to ask questions about Oppia or getting started.
-For questions about setting up Oppia or regarding the codebase or tests you can create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) where Oppia's Welfare team and other developers will assist you in resolving the issue.
+If you have questions regarding Oppia you can create a discussion here where Oppia's Welfare team and other developers will assist you in resolving the issue.
+You can create a discussion in any of the following categories based on the question:

-You can also directly message developers over Gitter.
-However, some developers don't monitor their Gitter messages regularly, so you might not get a response very quickly (or at all).
+* Developer announcements: All announcements that affect developers for the Oppia repository will be announced here.
+* Q&A (multiple categories): Any questions that developers have.
+* General: General discussions that don't fit in any of the other categories.

+You can refer to [this guide](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) on how to create a new discussion.
+You can also ping the welfare team by at-mentioning the welfare team: @oppia/web-welfare-team

 ### Google Chat or Hangouts